pgrimstrup/AttendanceApp/README.md

 * Swipe-card data is recorded in a separate system and is not integrated with the club's membership database.

 ## Solution
-To address these issues, I have developed a simple attendance application that allows:
+To address these issues, I have developed a simple attendance application that:
-* Members to view a simple list of membership number and total number of attendances.
+* Allows Members to view a simple list of membership number and total number of attendances.
 This is non-identifying information and is only available through the club website's members-only section.
-* Members to log in and view their detailed attendance history.
-This uses 2-Factor Authentication (2FA) for additional security.
+* Allows Members to log in and view their detailed attendance history.
+This will use 2-Factor Authentication (2FA) for additional security.
 Logins are based on the membership email address.
 * Imports membership records from the club's existing membership database.
 This is done manually at present, and we are considering options to automate this in the future.
 * Imports swipe-card access records from the existing swipe-card system on a daily basis.
-This frequency may be increased over time.
+This frequency may be increased over time, but is currently constrained by the swipe-card system itself.
+* Imports iCalendar data from the club's existing event calendar.
+This will ensure consistency between the event calendar and the attendance records.

 ## Features